canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/2018-11-15-meeting-minutes.md

 * GC - PSC Buy and Sell RFI details.
 * GC - Contact Daniel Buijs
 * Nick - Look at a few tools
-* Jim - Start a quicklist of domains of interest for OSS (datacenters, etc.)
+* Jim - Start a quick list of domains of interest for OSS (datacenters, etc.)
-* Will - Start a quicklist of high level Requirements
+* Will - Start a quick list of high level Requirements